RabbitSam/TilemapEditor/README.md

 A basic tilemap created in python using tkinter.

 ## Current Version
+### 0.3.1
+- Fixed Image positions in the grid
+    - Just that, and code refactorings.

+## Past Versions
 ### 0.3.0
 - Created Add Method for Tiles
     - Uses Labels embedded into the canvas